Loading...

 Delegation, not exposure.

-Configure your OAuth providers (Google, GitHub, Slack, etc.) with client credentials.
+Deploy the self-hosted broker, configure your OAuth providers (Google, GitHub, Slack, etc.), and hand your agent a bearer token plus server URL.
 Cred handles the authorization flow, PKCE, and token exchange.
-Takes 30 seconds.

 The user connects their Google/GitHub/Slack account through a standard OAuth flow.
 They choose exactly which scopes to grant to your app.
 Revocable anytime.